swatii-solanki/Android-Interview-Questions/README.md

 14. #### What is Reflection?
     Reflection is the ability of a program to inspect its own structure and behavior at runtime.
 It allows us to examine and modify objects and classes, as well as create new ones.

+15. #### What is Intent?
+    Intent is an object that allows one application component to interact with another component.
+In other words, an Intent is used to start an operation or send a data to another component.

+    **Types of Intent**
+    - **Explicit Intent** - In explicit intent we specify target application name or fully qualified component class name.
+Mosely we use explicit intent for starting service, activity, services, receivers etc.
+    - **Implicit Intent** - In implicit intent we do not specify the target component name.
+We just declare action that can invoke any app on the device to perform the action.
+For Ex. if we want to send email then we request other capable app via implicit intent to handle this intent.

+16. #### What is Intent Filter?
+    Intent filters are expressions which we declare in app manifest file to let other application directly communicate with component.
+Intent filter can only be used with implicit intent.